okta/samples-js-angular-1/README.md

-Angular 1 Samples
+Angular 1 Samples (Deprecated)
 ======

+Note: This repository is **Deprecated**.

+Okta is not offering updates to this AngularJS (Angular 1) sample.
+* Our supported modern Angular SDK: https://github.com/okta/okta-oidc-js/tree/master/packages/okta-angular
+* Samples using our Angular SDK: https://github.com/okta/samples-js-angular

-## Table of Contents
+## Table of Contents (Deprecated)

   - [Introduction](#introduction)
   - [Using the built-in Express server](#using-the-built-in-express-server)